josiest/songwriting/songs/Runaway/lyrics.md

 I'm gonna fly through the night
 And leave all of my worries behind

-I'm gonna run away
+And it could take all day
-And I won't look back this time
+Yeah, it could take up all of the night
-I'm gonna pave my own way
+And I'll sing to the heavens on high
-And I'll sing to the god up high
+The only hymn that I know how to write
 That your lies are no longer mine
 Uh huh